Enock392/cancer/README.md

-# cancer
+# Cancer prevalence
-Mapping cancer centres in Kenya
+Mapping cancer prevalence in counties in Kenya